sourcegraph/handbook/content/departments/engineering/dev/tools/grpc.md

 [gitserver](https://sourcegraph.com/-/debug/grafana/d/gitserver/git-server?orgId=1) for example.
 Within that dashboard, there are two sections with panels for gRPC metrics called `GRPC server metrics` and `GRPC "interanl errors" metrics`.

 There is also a filter to only view metrics for a specific rpc method at the top of the datchboard. e.g. https://sourcegraph.com/-/debug/grafana/d/gitserver/git-server?orgId=1&var-alert_level=All&var-shard=All&var-method=Archive

+### Metrics

+#### GRPC server metrics

+- `Request rate per-method over 2m` - This is a good indicator of wether or not the rpc method is being used if at all.
+- `Error percentage per-method over 2m` - Captures server side errors that are not related to grpc itself.
+For example, if the rpc method is called and later given a cancellation signal, then it is expected that the rpc method will fail.
+In this case, the error percentage will be high, but it is not a cause for concern because the failures are unrelated to grpc itself.

+the following helps you track the 99th, 90th, 75th percentile response time for each rpc method over a 2-minute interval.
+By monitoring this metric, you can identify any performance issues or outliers that may affect user experience or indicate areas for optimization.

+- `99th percentile response time per method over 2m`
+- `90th percentile response time per method over 2m`
+- `75th percentile response time per method over 2m`

+#### GRPC "internal errors" metrics

+- `Client baseline error percentage per-method over 2m` - captures the percentage of errors that are related to grpc itself.
+For example, if the rpc method is called and later given a cancellation signal, then it is expected that the rpc method will fail.
+In this case, the error percentage will be high, but it is not a cause for concern because the failures are unrelated to grpc itself.
+- `Client baseline response codes rate per-method over 2m` - This gives you a generally idea of how often a status code is returned.
+For example, if you see a high percentage of `InvalidArgument` status codes, then it is likely there is something wrong with the request being sent to the grpc server.

+- `Client-observed gRPC internal error percentage per-method over 2m` - This capture the percentage of errors that we know originate from the grpc / protobuf libraries we use
+- `Client-observed gRPC internal error response code rate per-method over 2m` - This gives you a generally idea of how often a specific grpc status code is returned.

+Here are the posssible [grpc status codes](https://grpc.github.io/grpc/core/md_doc_statuscodes.html) that can be returned by a rpc method.

+#### More on internal errors

+The GRPC "internal errors" metrics flags specific types of errors that we can attribute to the grpc/protobuf libraries we use.
+Usually, these errors might hint at some configuration or application logic issues specific to grpc that may need further investigation.

+This errors are currently being captured through the use of a grpc feature called [Interceptors](https://github.com/grpc/grpc-go/blob/master/examples/features/interceptor/README.md).

 ## Known Issues